What is LASIK?

 - Swimming, water sports, contact sports: 1 month

 Generally, most patients can see right after their surgery and recover about 75-80% of their vision the next day.
 Full visual recovery usually occurs in a week.
 There is minimal downtime after LASIK and patients are able to participate in most activities, with the exception of water sports, in the first month.
-Regular post-op reviews with your doctor are still necessary to ascertain the stability of your vision.
+Regular post-op reviews with your eye specialist in Singapore are still necessary to ascertain the stability of your vision.
 Our post-op reviews are scheduled the day after surgery, 2 weeks later, and 3 months later.

 In mild refractive conditions, LASIK surgery is usually capable of achieving full vision correction and freedom from artificial vision aids.
 In severe refractive conditions however, correction may not be adequate and artificial vision aids may still be required.